Why Discuss Inclusion?

 - Professional development.
 Investment in teachers’ skills is an investment in students’ learning. https://twitter.com/bridgewillows

-Question 4 (Is it more important for a child to be included academically or socially?) was a bit of a tricky ask.
+Is it more important for a child to be included academically or socially?

-Ben https://twitter.com/hengehall brought up the issue schools face in having to supply data for students with SEN that may detract from teachers focussing on the wider issues faced by vulnerable young people. https://twitter.com/hengehall/status/667444153219960832
+Ben https://twitter.com/hengehall brought up the issue schools face in having to supply data for students with SEN that may detract from teachers focusing on the wider issues faced by vulnerable young people. https://twitter.com/hengehall/status/667444153219960832

+Playing devil’s advocate here.
 I work in a special school so I am biased.
 But there was a resounding agreement that the need existed.
-Suzanna https://twitter.com/sing0utsue said that they provided access to the specialist teaching some students require https://twitter.com/sing0utsue/status/667447270808358912 This was echoed by Chris https://twitter.com/ChrisChivers2 stating the need for highly individualised education.
-Milot did not fully agree to suggest they could be incorporated. https://twitter.com/mirrenduh/status/667445506919030785.
+Suzanna https://twitter.com/sing0utsue said that they provided access to the specialist teaching some students require https://twitter.com/sing0utsue/status/667447270808358912 .
+This was echoed by Chris https://twitter.com/ChrisChivers2 stating the need for highly individualised education.
+Milot did not fully agree he made the suggestion they could be incorporated into mainstream schools. https://twitter.com/mirrenduh/status/667445506919030785.